-Academic, social, behavioral, and/or physical goals that can be reasonably accomplished in a school year.
+Academic, social, behavioral, and/or physical goals that can be reasonably met in a school year.

 Recommended Special Education Programs and Services

-A list of the programs and services your child will receive.
-This includes when they will begin, how often they will be provided, where they will be provided (in the classroom or some other school location), and how long they will be provided for.
+A list of the programs and services your child requires in order to access, participate and progress in the general education curriculum.
+This includes the date the programs and services will begin, how often they will be provided, where they will be provided (in the classroom or another school location), and the length of each session.

 Participation with Students without Disabilities

-The extent to which your child will participate in the general education class and other school activities with non-disabled peers.
+The extent to which your child will participate in general education classes and other school activities with his/her non-disabled peers.

 Participation in State and District-Wide Assessment

-Transition services must be part of the first IEP that will be in effect when your child is 15 years old.
-This refers to a coordinated set of activities, services, and supports that will support your child's movement from school to post-school activities with the goal of continued education, employment, and independent living.
+Transition services are included on the first IEP that will be in effect when your child is 15 years old.
+Transition services include a coordinated set of activities, services, and supports that will support your child's movement from school to post-school life with goals of education, employment, and independent living as appropriate.

-If your child is an English Language Learner and requires English as a New Language (ENL) and/or bilingual services, this will be noted in the IEP.
-The language of instruction and service will also be listed on the IEP.
+If your child is a multilingual or English Language Learner and requires English as a New Language (ENL) and/or bilingual services, this will be noted on the IEP.
+The language of instruction and service is included on your child’s IEP.

 Consenting to Services

-After the IEP is developed, we will ask you for written permission to start services.
+After the IEP is developed, the IEP team will ask you for written permission to start services.
 We will not arrange for any services to be provided until we receive your informed consent to do so.

 You can withdraw your consent for special education services at any time.
 After withdrawing consent, you have the right to change your mind.
 If you later decide you want your child to be evaluated for special education services, you must write a new referral letter and give it to the school, CPSE, or CSE.

-- Determine services and goals for the following year
+- Review of the appropriateness and effectiveness of the special education services provided to determine the services and goals for the following year

 A reevaluation must be completed once every three years, unless you and the DOE agree in writing that it is not necessary.
 This is called a Mandated Three-Year Reevaluation (formerly called a Triennial).

 If new assessments are needed, you will be asked to provide consent.
-Consent means you are giving your permission for an evaluation to determine continued eligibility.
+Consent means you are giving your permission for assessments to be conducted.

 All written reports will be shared with you when the reevaluation is completed.
-The IEP team will meet again to determine if any part of the IEP needs to be changed based on this new information:
+The IEP team, including you, will meet to review the IEP recommendations given the new information.